BreakoutMentors/Python-Resources/Turtle Graphics/README.md

 ![squares](https://raw.githubusercontent.com/BreakoutMentors/Python-Resources/master/Turtle%20Graphics/turtle%20squares.gif)

 [Here is an example to get you started with filled in shapes.](https://trinket.io/library/trinkets/d53a2b5046) Be sure to use functions to keep your code short and readable.
 It will also allow you to easily switch to using a different shape if you want.

+## Bonus challenge: Lists and Conditionals

+You can of course still use lists and conditionals to make your turtle graphics more powerful.
+Here is a quick challenge to get you started.

+Create a series of shapes in a row based on a list that contains the number of sides for each shape.
+For example: shapes = [4, 8, 3, 5, 10].
+If the shape has an odd number of sides, make it blue.
+If an even number of sides, red.